jithinkrishnanrs/Simple-C-Programs/README.md

 git push origin branch-name
 ```

-* Create a new pull request from your forked repository (Click the `New Pull Request` button located at the top of your repository)
+* Create a new pull request from your forked repository (Click the `New Pull Request` button)